galuque/datomic-compose/README.md

 This repo provides a docker compose file that set ups a Datomic system with the pro version, so you can use it for development or testing out the database.

+I started it as a way of learning how to use Datomic, and then I keep wonderinng "what should I add next to make it more like a production system?".
+And here we are.

+I'm sharing it in case it's useful for someone else who's looking to learn Datomic or want's to try self hosting it.
+If you have any suggestions or improvements, please let me know.

-It uses a SQL storage service, backed by a Postgres database, and a memcached service for caching.
+The system uses a SQL storage service, backed by a Postgres database, and a memcached service for caching.

 The datomic architecture is described [here](https://docs.datomic.com/pro/overview/architecture.html)